 The sudden significant failure or deformation of the structure due to a slight increase of an existing load under which the design has exhibited little.

-The columns are classified into different types according to RCC column, According to load and based on lengths, so let’s jump into the detail.
+According to the RCC column, the columns are classified into different types, according to load, and based on lengths, so let’s jump into the detail.

 Types of columns: